Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 # Misc_Date_Properties
-These modules define additional methods to the JS object Date, which enables you to easily handle calendars or cycles that are not (yet) available from the LCDR project.
+These modules define additional methods to the JS object Date, which enables you to easily handle calendars or cycles that are not (yet) available from the Unicode CLDR project.
 They all use packages of Basic_Commmon.

 ## LunarDateProperties.js: get information about mean lunar cycle